sdsu-comp526/fall24/_sources/slides/module6-1_intro_to_fortran.md

 Since `a` was declared with `INTENT(IN)`, its value cannot be changed.

-4) Forget to store value to function name.
+4) Forgetting to store value to function name.

 Example: